rohangaur21/aws-csaa/README.md

 - [https://aws.amazon.com/glacier/faqs/](https://aws.amazon.com/glacier/faqs/)

 ## CloudFront CDN Overview
+## CloudFront
+CloudFront can be used to deliver your entire website, including dynamic content, static, streaming and interactive content using a global network of edge locations.

+Requests for your content are automically routed to the nearest Edge Location, so content is delivered with the best possible performance.

+CloudFront is optimized to work with other Amazon Web Services like S3, EC2, Elastic Load Balancing and Route 53.
+CloudFront also works seamlessly with any non-AWS origin server which stores the original,definitive versions of your files.
 ### Important terms
   - CDN – collection of distributed servers where the content is served to users based on the user’s location and the location of content origin.
   - Edge location – location where content will be cached.
 Different from AWS Region / AZ
   - Origin – Can be S3 Bucket, an EC2 Instance, an Elastic Load Balancer or Route53
   - Distribution – is the name given to CDN collection which consists of Edge locations.
 There are two types of distribution:
-    1. Web Distribution – Typically used for websites & web content only.
+    1. **Web Distribution** – Typically used for websites & web content only.
-    2. RTMP – Used for Media Streaming.
+    2. **RTMP** – Used for Media Streaming.
 Adobe Flash media server’s protocol – video streaming.
   - First request is slow as it comes from source origin.
 Subsequent requests improve speed as they are cached in nearest edge location and routed there until TTL expires.
   - CloudFront also works with non AWS origin which can be on premise as well. .
   - Edge locations are for read and write as well.
 Objects PUT on edge location are sent to origin